 19. End Spatter Using Spray Transfer for your Weld

-produces more spatter but if you follow the tactics I've suggested above, you'll drop the inevitable spatter down to a minimum.
+But if you follow the tactics above, you’ll drop the inevitable spatter down to a minimum.

 In contrast welds produced using spray transfer are better for getting rid of spatter.